githubtraining/innersource-theory/docs/teams/00_getting_started.md

 > - Agenda and high level overview of what to expect
 > - Identify a "parking lot" for questions
 > - Discuss class logistics (timing of course, recording, etc)
-> - After class office hours to support 30, 60, 90 day goals
+> - Introduce rollout checklist

 ◀ **Our focus will be on the topics you see listed on the left in the navigation bar.** ◀

 ## Why is this important to you?

-As leaders of your organization, team members will rely on you to **embrace the InnerSource mentality** and to help **enable teams** across the organization to adopt these InnerSource practices.
+InnerSource brings the successful practices of the open source community inside your organization.
+Practices like increasing transparency, trust, and collaboration are core to InnerSource.
+These practices aim to reduce the time it takes to bring new ideas to market.

-At the end of this course, you should have a path forward and answers to questions specific to your organization around the **What, Why, and How** of InnerSource. **We will end with a 30, 60, and 90 day checklist** compiled from each lens of InnerSource to help you measure InnerSource success within your organization.
+At the end of this course, you should have a path forward and answers to questions specific to your team and organization around the **What, Why, and How** of InnerSource. **We will end with an InnerSource rollout checklist** compiled from each lens of InnerSource to help you measure InnerSource success within your team.

 ## ⌨️ Activity: Organization pulse
 **Purpose**: To gain a high-level pulse of the organization. _(Time: ~10 minutes)_